emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

 The list of zones varies depending on which **Tariff** (global, regional, etc.) you selected.

-The **Tariff Coverage Map** is a global map that shows the coverage you will have based on your selections.
+The **Tariff Coverage Map** is a global map that shows the coverage you have based on your selections.
 You can browse the entire list of countries in the **Coverage List** or search for a specific country where you plan to deploy your devices.

 <details className="custom-details-example">
-  <summary>Show me the default coverage on the Tariff Coverage Map</summary>
+  <summary>Show the default coverage on the Tariff Coverage Map</summary>

   <img
     src={require('./assets/tariff-coverage-map.png').default}